Stability and chaos in dynamical last passage percolation: The construction and main properties of the proxy

 Each increment $s_{i+1} - s_i$ has order $2^{-m}$ (so that $k$ has order $2^m$).
 Subcritical weight stability Proposition~\ref{p.onepoint}(2) with $\tot = \Theta(1) 2^{-m}$ would appear to bound above the right-hand summand, indicating that it typically has order at most $2^{-m/2} \tau^{1/2}\le 2^{-m/2} \tau_0^{1/2}$ by our assumption~(\ref{e.taucondition}) on $\tau$.
 The weight difference would thus typically be at most $2^{m/2} \tau_0^{1/2}$, so that a form of Theorem~\ref{t.proxy}(1) would be obtained.

-This reasoning is flawed for two reasons.
-The first problem is similar to a difficulty mentioned briefly in the overview offered in Subsection~\ref{s.oneexcursion}.
+This reasoning is flawed owing to an issue mentioned briefly in the overview offered in Subsection~\ref{s.oneexcursion}.
 Given the value $s_i$, the location $u_i$ is not deterministic, but is selected so that $(u_i,s_i)$ lies on $\rho_n^t$.
 The second problem is that, in those cases where $(u_i,s_i)$ is chosen to be a starting or ending point of an excursion, even the quantity $s_i$ is not deterministic.
 The argument may be corrected if we are able to replace the use of the fixed-endpoint-pair Proposition~\ref{p.onepoint}(2) with a more robust tool, in which weight stability is asserted uniformly over a class of endpoint pairs for each of whose members both coordinates are permitted to vary rather freely.
 Theorem~\ref{t.stable} is exactly such an assertion.